gapdays/gapdays2025-spring/index.md

 Since this is the first edition on Belgian soil, the organizers would like to include a number of minicourses on a diverse range of mathematical topics, including topics from group theory, algebra and discrete mathematics.
-A minicourse will consist of two hours of lecture in the morning, with an exercise session (in GAP, obviously) in the afternoon.
+A minicourse will consist of three hours of lectures and three hours of guided exercises (in GAP, obviously).
 We will organize parallel sessions for developers.
 As such, master and PhD students in mathematics interested to use GAP to support their mathematical work, will be able to learn GAP and also meet developers.